kschneider99/Polygonia_c-album_HostSwitch/README.md

 ## Data availability

 RNA-seq data used for this study have been archived on the European Nucleotide Archive (ENA) under the accession number PRJEB72698.
 Reads were mapped to P. c-album genome available from the European Nucleotide Archive (accession number ERZ1744298).
 A copy of the genome is also publicly available at C. Wheat’s github repository Celorio-Mancera et al. (2021) in which the genome is reported: https://github.com/bioinfowheat/Polygonia_calbum_genomics.
-The gene annotation and functional annotation used in our analyses as well as raw count matrices and all bash and R scripts have been provided.
+The gene annotation and functional annotation used in our analyses as well as raw count matrices and all bash and R scripts are provided.

 ## Code Availability